darccio/zas/README.md

 1. Gophers.
 Yes, there is [Hugo](http://gohugo.io/) (kudos!) but...
 Who wants to learn another directory layout?
 There is also [Hastie](https://github.com/mkaz/hastie) and [lots of other static site generators](https://jamstack.org/generators/).
 2. Pure Markdown.
 And HTML, if you want.
 3. Just a loop.
-Zas loops over all .md and .html files in the current directory (and subdirectories), ignoring other files (including dot-files).
+Zas loops over the current directory (and subdirectories), converting .md and .html files and copying everything else as-is - except dot-files and dot-directories, which are ignored entirely.
 4. Your imagination is your limit.
 Zas has a simple extension mechanism based on subcommands.
 Do you need to handle a blog with Zas?
 Install/create a new extension and do it!
 5. Unobtrusive structure, no `_` files.
 More in the [Usage section](#usage).